microsoft/satcheljs/docs/api/orchestrator.md

 * Orchestrators cannot modify the store directly, but they can dispatch further actions which, indirectly, will cause the store to get modified.
 * In a large app with many stores, orchestrators provide a way to coordinate between the different stores.
 For example, in response to an action an orchestrator might dispatch a series of additional actions in a specific order, or it might read data from one store and conditionally dispatch actions to affect another store.
 * Note that an orchestrator is registered to an action by passing that action's *action creator* as the first argument.
 This is a little unusual, but convenient because it allows TypeScript to infer the type of the action message.
+* For convenience, `orchestrator` returns `target`.
+While you don't need to export a orchestrator function, it may be convenient to do so for testing purposes.